 “Your magic is too weak,” I said.

-I panted softly and peeked around the box.
+Panting, I peeked around the crate.
 Kessa was standing at the pedestal, her face stretched into maddened glee as she lifted her fingers and touched the sides.

 She spoke the old words, to free, and the top of the cube began to open like some kind of puzzle reshaping itself.
 I gritted my teeth, hands shaking.
 I set my gun down and pulled the dagger at my waist.
 Grecian steel.
 Light drowned the room and a piercing wail came from the box, like the cries of a thousand banshees.